salesforcecli/plugin-release-management/README.md

 NOTE: We consider the `chore`, `style`, `docs`, `ci`, `test` commit types to be "non-releasable", meaning that if all the commits are of those types then we do not publish a new version.
 However, if you've manually bumped the version in the package.json then the plugin will publish that version regardless of the commit types.

+#### `--prerelease`

+1. If you've manually bumped the version in the package.json, the prerelease tag will not be added if it's not already there.
+For example, if you want to do a prerelease for a new major version, you will want to update the package version to `X.0.0-<your-prerelease-tag>`.

+2. When using the `--prerelease` flag, `standard-version` will bump both the prerelease version and the package version, e.g. `3.0.0-alpha.0` => `3.0.1-alpha.1`.
+See https://github.com/conventional-changelog/standard-version#release-as-a-pre-release for more

 ### Changelogs

 `standard-version` automatically handles this for us as well.
 Again you must adhere to the [conventional commits specification](https://www.conventionalcommits.org/en/v1.0.0/) in order for the changelog generation to work.